Entanglement renormalization for chiral topological phases: Entanglement renormalization and MERA

 \section{Entanglement renormalization and MERA}

-In this section we briefly describe the entanglement renormalization and multi-scale entanglement renormalization ansatz (MERA).
-While our ultimate goal will use a 2D MERA network, here we review 1D MERA for simplicity.
+In this section we briefly describe the entanglement renormalization and multiscale entanglement renormalization ansatz (MERA).
+While our results apply to MERA in general dimensions, here we review one-dimensional (1D) MERA for simplicity.

-We view entanglement renormalization as a process which takes a short-distance (UV) description of an object to a long-distance (IR) description.
-For this work, we want to restrict to entanglement renormalization processes that are \emph{reversible}, in the sense that the UV limit can be recovered from the IR.
-A MERA is a prescription, specifically a tensor network, which allows the UV physics (e.g. correlation functions) of the wavefunction to be reconstructed from the IR physics (i.e., symmetry breaking, topological order).
+We view entanglement renormalization as a process which takes a short-distance (UV) description of a system to a long-distance (IR) description.
+For this work, we want to restrict to entanglement renormalization processes that are \emph{reversible}, in the sense that the UV limit can be recovered exactly from the IR.
+In other words, the MERA is an exact representation of the UV wave function, a quantum circuit which allows the UV physics (e.g., correlation functions) to be reconstructed from the IR physics (i.e., symmetry breaking, topological order).

-In the ordinary real space renormalization, we simply group several sites into one effective site, resulting in a tree tensor network (TTN).
-Taking Fig.~\ref{pic-mera}, we get a binary TTN if we ignore the blue rectangular blocks.
-Here, the coarse-graining process is represented by the green triangles, called isometries, denoted by $W$.
+In the ordinary real-space renormalization, we simply group several sites into one effective site, resulting in a tree tensor network (TTN), as shown in Fig.~\ref{pic-mera} if we ignore the blue rectangular blocks.
+Here, the coarse-graining process is represented by the green triangles, called \emph{isometries}, denoted by $W$.
 Each line represents a physical degree of freedom (i.e., a spin on a lattice site).
-The layers (labelled by $n$, counted from below, as shown in the picture) represents intermediate steps of the RG process.
-Regarded as a quantum circuit, each green triangles enlarges the Hilbert space, and describes an isometric embedding from layer $n+1$ to layer $n$.
+The layers (labeled by $n$, counted from below, as shown in the figure) represent intermediate steps of the RG process.
+Regarded as a quantum circuit (topdown), each green triangle enlarges the Hilbert space, and describes an isometric embedding from layer $n+1$ to layer $n$.

-In general, one need more and more ``local degrees of freedom" (i.e., the local Hilbert space grows with each iteration) to compensate the coarse-graining due to the entanglement structure, see Ref.~\onlinecite{MERA-intro} for an argument using the entanglement entropy.
-The way to fix this problem is to apply ``disentanlgers" between coarse-graining steps to reduce the cross-site entanglement.
+In general, one needs more and more ``local degrees of freedom" (i.e., the local Hilbert space grows with each iteration) to compensate the coarse graining due to the entanglement structure (see Ref.~\onlinecite{MERA-intro} for an argument using the entanglement entropy).
+The way to fix this problem is to apply ``disentanglers" between coarse-graining steps to reduce the cross-site entanglement.
 They are simply some unitary transformations among adjacent sites, denoted by $U$, represented by the blue rectangular blocks in Fig.~\ref{pic-mera}.
-The resulting tensor network is called the multi-scale entanglement renormalization ansatz (MERA).
+The resulting tensor network is called the multiscale entanglement renormalization ansatz (MERA).